NACo IS YOUR ORGANIZATION

 $26.1 billion of existing sales tax revenue goes uncollected – potential funding for essential local services

-SUPPORT POLICIES TO PROMOTE BEHAVIORAL HEALTH AND CRIMINAL JUSTICE REFORM
+SUPPORT POLICIES TO PROMOTE MENTAL HEALTH, SUBSTANCE ABUSE AND JUSTICE REFORM

-11.6 million individuals, many with mental illness, cycle in and out of more than 3,000 local jails each year
+11.4 million individuals, 64% of them with mental illness, cycle in and out of more than 3,000 local jails each year

-SUPPORT PROGRAMS THAT ASSIST COUNTIES IN FIGHTING POVERTY
+SUPPORT PROGRAMS THAT ASSIST COUNTIES TO PREVENT AND REDUCE POVERTY

 Counties invest over $58 billion in human services each year